Mathics3/pymathics-natlang/README.rst

 User customization
 ------------------

+.. reinstate after this is fixed in the code
+..
 For nltk, use the environment variable ``NLTK_DATA`` to specify a custom data path (instead of $HOME/.nltk).
 For spacy, set 'MATHICS3_SPACY_DATA', a Mathics3-specific variable.

 In order to use the Extended Open Multilingual Wordnet (OMW) with 'NLTK' and use even more languages, you need to install them manually.